chibiboba/JS-120/JS 129/JS 129 study guide.md

 ##### The Prototype Chain (what is it, what is it used for)

 - The prototype chain is a chain of objects that are prototypes of an object.
 All objects in JavaScript inherit from another object called the prototype.
-Since the prototype of an object is also an object, the prototpe can also have a prototype from which it inherits.
+Since the prototype of an object is also an object, the prototype can also have a prototype from which it inherits.
 - The prototype chain is used to look up properties, and this is done through prototypal delegation.
 Objects lower in the prototype chain delegate property and method access to prototypes higher up in the prototype chain.
-- Looking up a property in the prototype chain is the basis for prototypal inheritance, or property sharing through the prototype chain.
-Objects lower in the chain inherit properties and behaviors from objects in the chain above
-- When I try to look for a property that is not owned by an object, JavaScript traverses up the prototype chain until it finds the property.
+- When I access a property that is not owned by an object, JavaScript traverses up the prototype chain until it finds the property.
+In other words, JavaScript looks for the property first in the object, then its prototype chain, all the way up to `Object.prototype`.
+If `Object.prototype` also doesn't define the property, the property access evaluates to `undefined`.
   - In more detail, when I try to access a property on an object, JavaScript first looks for an "own" property with that name on the object.
 If the object does not define the specified property, JavaScript looks for it in the object's prototype, then if it can't find, it looks for it in the prototype's prototype.
 This process continues until it finds the property or it reaches `Object.prototype`.
 If `Object.prototype` also doesn't define the property, the property access evaluates to `undefined`.
-- This means that the prototype chain / prototypal inheritance saves memory because properties are shared through the prototype chain, rather than every object having their own copy of each property.
+- This means that the prototype chain allows us to store an object's data and behaviors not just directly in the object itself, but anywhere in the prototype chain.
+It also saves memory because properties can be shared through the prototype chain, rather than every object needing an own copy of each property.

 ------